About Spark 101

 Director, Innovative Program Design

 Brittany’s professional background consists of project management, prospect research, and data analysis within the consumer market research industry and nonprofit world.
-In her current role, she is responsible for developing and maintaining progam data and reporting program outcomes and projections to support quality decision making by the team.
+In her current role, she is responsible for gathering and maintaining program data, reporting outcomes, and assessing projections to support quality decision making by the team.
 She also supports program delivery and assists with content development and communications for programmatic impact.

 114th Partnership Board of Directors